 The Cancer Trends Progress Report draws on data from numerous federal departments and agencies, including the Environmental Protection Agency, the Department of Agriculture, and several offices and agencies within the Department of Health and Human Services, such as the Agency for Toxic Substances and Disease Registry, the Centers for Disease Control and Prevention, the Office of Disease Prevention and Health Promotion, the Substance Abuse and Mental Health Administration, and the National Institute on Alcohol Abuse and Alcoholism.

 As the report details, the nation is making important progress toward major cancer-related targets but losing ground in some areas.
 Mortality trends are the best indicators of progress against cancer.
 The rate of death from all cancers combined continues to decline among both men and women, among all major racial and ethnic groups, and for the most common types of cancer, including colon, lung, female breast, and prostate cancers.
 Nevertheless, mortality rates are increasing for some cancers, and important differences among subpopulations reflect chronic health disparities that are substantial for some groups.
-Along with mortality rates and other standard measures of cancer control, this report includes new and updated measures that address current issues like sleep, treatment for melanoma of the skin, outdoor tanning, and evidence-based smoking cessation aids.
+Along with mortality rates and other standard measures of cancer control, this report includes new and updated measures that address current issues like UV exposure among cancer survivors, e-cigarettes, PFAS exposure, systemic therapies, and healthy eating.
 We frequently update relevant graphs with the latest information.
 We look forward to continuing to improve this report as we add more measures to inform readers.

 Director, Division of Cancer Control and Population Sciences